|

 me a long time until this came true.

-astronomical lectures in public at our club-observatory at the age of 16
+in public at our club-observatory at the age of 16 years, enriching me

-plans on creating my own observatory.
-It is a small 3m square building
+creating my own observatory.
+It is a small 3m square building with a 10

 that contains my dream come true main-scope: a 9” f/9 TMB Apo.
 Since the